NOAA partners with Univ of Washington to research and prepare for changes in the oil and gas industry (April 4, 2014)

 NOAA and UW partners researched the trends that are changing the way in which petroleum is produced and transported in the United States.

-NOAA Offshore Science Report Significantly Contributes to New York State’s Atlantic Ocean Study for Informing Offshore Energy Planning (July 10, 2013)
+NOAA Offshore Science Report Significantly Contributes to NY State’s Atlantic Ocean Study for Informing Offshore Energy Planning (July 10, 2013)